updated: May 18, 2022

 Covid-19 situation in Greenland:

-65% of the population in Greenland is fully vaccinated.
-In total, 645 persons were affected by Covid-19 in Greenland, and 610 of them have recovered, 35 of them are currently in quarantine.
-The reopening for entry to Greenland started with all due caution in order to keep Covid-19 infections as low as possible.
+68% of the population in Greenland is fully vaccinated.
+Currently there are no people in hospital, 21 people have died of Covid-19.
+The reopening for entry to Greenland started with all due caution in summer 2021.
+Since then it is possible to enter Greenland if you are fully vaccinated.
 Greenland as the world's largest island with about 85% of its territory covered by ice only has a tiny population of around 56.000 inhabitants who need to be protected.
 They are living in small towns and settlements far away from each other.
 There usually is a hospital in the towns and a nursing clinic in the settlements, and the national hospital in the capital Nuuk.

 Traveling in Greenland during the Covid-19 pandemic: